confidential-computing/governance/tac-operating-procedures.md

 start of the third consecutive meeting attended.

 ### 1.4.
 Leave of Absence

 A Voting Member may request a voluntary "Leave of Absence" by notifying the TAC Chair in writing.
 During this period, the member is not counted toward the quorum denominator.
 They may return to Active status immediately upon notifying the Chair of their return.
 Ideally, companies should name an alternate Voting Member to attend during the absence.
+An alternate assumes the Voting Member position for their company and its attendance record to date.